 The duration of Adriatic Sea cruises generally ranges from seven to 14 days.
 As with all cruises, you need to think about the ports of call.

 Some itineraries concentrate on the Balkan peninsula.
 They will include stops at ports on the mainland and, usually in the case of smaller ships, at some of the 1,300 islands dotting the Adriatic Sea.
 These ports include Zagreb, Zadar, Sibenik, Split, Hvar, Dubrovnik, Kotor.

 Other cruise operators offer itineraries that include Italian ports, including Ravenna, Bari and Ancona.
 Many of the mainline cruise operators will also throw in a few Greek ports of call for good measure, including Piraeus (for Athens), Santorini, Mykonos and Corfu.

 Check out the available Adriatic cruise itineraries to see which combination of ports is the right one for you.

 Also, consider where your cruise starts.

 For example, many sail from Dubrovnik or Venice.
 Sailing into and out of Venice used to be an unforgettable experience, offering you a unique perspective of the city’s landmarks.
 However, following a decree signed by Italian ministers in 2021, cruise ships are no longer allowed to sail into Venice’s historic city centre.

 There is a spectrum of ships that sail along the Adriatic Sea, accommodating all budgets, from mainstream behemoths to smaller ships offering a more intimate experience (and that berth at some of the smaller islands).
 Again, just pick the one that is the right fit for you.

-What to pack for a Greek island and Adriatic cruise
+What should you pack for a Greek Island & Adriatic Sea cruise?

 With the exception of the extreme ends of the booking season, the weather in this region is predictably warm.
 This makes packing easy.